Formality of a higher-codimensional Swiss-Cheese operad: Proof of the formality

+The full hairy graph complex is the dual of the shifted CDGA $S(\HGC_{mn}[m])[-m]$.
 The complex $\HGC_{mn}^{\vee}$ is spanned by (infinite sums of) graphs whose external vertices are exactly univalent and indistinguishable.
 The differential is given by vertex splitting.
 Each external vertex, together with its only incident edge, can be seen as a ``hair'', which justifies the terminology.
+This hairy graph complex is of great topological interest, as it can e.g.\ be used to compute spaces of higher-codimensional long knots~\cite{AroneTurchin2015} or the mapping space $\operatorname{Map}(\DD_{m}, \DD_{n})$~\cite{FresseTurchinWillwacher2017}.

 \begin{proposition}[{\cite[Proposition~2.2.7]{FresseWillwacher2015}}] When $n - m \ge 2$, the cohomology of the hairy graph complex $\HGC_{mn}^{\vee}$ vanishes in degrees $> -1$. \end{proposition} \begin{proof} Note that our definition of the hairy graph complex (denoted by $\HGC_{mn}$ without the dual in~\cite{FresseWillwacher2015}) is slightly different, as we allow bivalent and univalent internal vertices.
 However, we can reuse their arguments to show that the inclusion of their complex into ours is a quasi-isomorphism (see also~\cite[Proposition~3.4]{Willwacher2014} for a similar argument).
 Briefly, we can filter both complexes by the number of internal vertices of valence $\ge 3$.
 Both spectral sequences collapse starting on page $E^{2}$, and the inclusion induces an isomorphism on this page.
 We can then use~\cite[Proposition~2.2.7]{FresseWillwacher2015} to show the vanishing of the homology in degrees $> -1$ (note that in the reference, homologically graded complexes are used, so we just use the natural correspondence that reverse degrees). \end{proof}